 Keeping your lungs healthy is essential.
 Besides limiting your exposure to air pollution, quitting smoking, and exercising, you should also pay attention to your diet.
-Patients who suffer from common breathing issues like nasal congestion, flu, covid, RSV, asthma, COPD, nasal polyps, and allergies to common environmental triggers, like pollen or dust mites, often seek treatment and prevention with the help of vaccines like the mRNA vaccine and the flu shot, or with a variety of other medications including Flonase, Advil, Claritin, Zyrtec, Dupixent, Stiolto and Allegra.
+Patients who suffer from common breathing issues like nasal congestion, cold/flu, covid, RSV, asthma, NTM Lung Disease, MAC lung infection, COPD, nasal polyps, Respiratory Syncytial Virus (RSV) Infection, and allergies to common environmental triggers, like pollen or dust mites, often seek treatment and prevention with the help of vaccines like the mRNA vaccine and the flu shot, or with a variety of other medications including Robitussin, Theraflu, Aleve, Flonase, Advil, ARIKAYCE, Claritin, Zyrtec, Dupixent, Stiolto and Allegra.
 Listed below are some of the foods that can trigger breathing issues.
-These should be avoided to keep your lungs healthy and functioning correctly.
+These should be avoided to keep your lungs healthy and functioning correctly:

 Most often made with refined flour that is a simple carbohydrate, bread is one of the foods that can trigger breathing issues.
 Other similar foods to avoid are white pasta and rice.
 Opting for a low-carb diet might be beneficial for the lungs as these produce less carbon dioxide when metabolized.
 These foods could cause the airways to tighten and increase phlegm production, resulting in breathing difficulty.
 However, as carbohydrates are essential for the body’s proper functioning, you should consume complex carbohydrates such as fruits, vegetables, and whole grains.